Download Careers360 App

 DM Neurology Eligibility Criteria

-All colleges and universities for admission to DM Neurology course have the same course eligibility requirements.
+All colleges and universities for admission to the DM Neurology course have the same course eligibility requirements.
 Universities admit students based on how well they score on the entrance exam and their graduation exams.

 DM Neurology Admission Procedure

-• The candidate must go to the National Board of Examinations website to register for the necessary entrance exam.
+Step 1- The candidate must go to the National Board of Examinations website to register for the necessary entrance exam.

-• The next step is to fill out the registration form with the necessary information and pay the examination registration fee.
+Step 2- The next step is to fill out the registration form with the necessary information and pay the examination registration fee.
+The candidate then must show up for the test.

-• The candidate selects the college they want to attend following the release of the merit list.
+Step 3- The candidate selects the college they want to attend following the release of the merit list.

-• The final step is to complete the admission onboarding process and pay the admission fee to the college of their choice.
+Step 4- The final step is to complete the admission onboarding process and pay the admission fee to the college of their choice.

 DM Neurology Entrance Exams